 Complementing the noble proportions of their exteriors and interiors which represent the finest flowering of the Bundela school of painting.
 In the Laxminarayan Temple, Vibrant Murals encompassing a variety of religious and secular themes, bring the walls and ceiling to rich life.

 Strewn around the area are little shrines and memorials, each with its own poignant history, each contributing to the nostalgic beauty is Orchha.

-Orchha’s fort complex, approaches by a multi-arched bridge, has threee palaces set in an open quadrangle.
+Orchha’s fort complex, approaches by a multi-arched bridge, has three palaces set in an open quadrangle.
 The most spectacular of thee are :

-Raj Mahal: Situated to the right of the quardrangle, this palace was built by Madhukar Shah, the deeply religious predecessor of Bir Singh Ju Deo.
-The plain exteriors, crowned by Chharties, give way to interiors with exquisite murals, boldly colourful, on a variety of religious themes.
+Raj Mahal: Situated to the right of the quadrangle, this palace was built by Madhukar Shah, the deeply religious predecessor of Bir Singh Ju Deo.
+The plain exteriors, crowned by Chharties, give way to interiors with exquisite murals, boldly colorful, on a variety of religious themes.

 Laxminarayana Temple: A flagstone path links this temple with the Ram Raja Temple.
-The style is an interesting synthesis of fort and temple moulds.
+The style is an interesting synthesis of fort and temple molds.
 The interiors Covering the walls and ceiling of three halls, these murals are vibrant compositions and cover a variety of spiritual and secular subjects.
-They are in an excellent state of preservation, with the colours retaining their vivid quality.
+They are in an excellent state of preservation, with the colors retaining their vivid quality.